runtimeverification/kasmer-multiversx/kmxwasm/status.md

 kore-repl, so, right now, someone doing proofs has to choose between an old tool that has a lot of features (kore-repl), but is no longer supported, and a new tool that is actively developed, and has a lot of potential, but currently does not have that many debugging features (pyk).
-On the bright side, the K team seemed very willing to implement missing features.

 Starting one’s own RPC server and using it from pyk may be a good way to get some of the missing debugging features.

-Json parsing is _very_ slow.
-A 4 MB file (containing the dump of a concrete configuration with ~1M of memory) takes 4-5 minutes to parse on my old, but still powerful machine.

 Simple step-by-step execution is rather slow for large configurations.
 Part of it seems to be caused by the python part (most likely, the json